 Have you ever asked, “Why use a media agency when I can do this myself?”
 “What does a media agency do that I can’t do?”

 Many years ago, I was asked to name one common mistake marketers make.
-I immediately responded, “trying to buy your own media can be a big and costly mistake.”
-Fast forward to present day, and I’d suggest that trying to buy your own media has only gotten worse.
+I immediately responded that, “trying to buy your own media can be a big and costly mistake.”
+Fast forward to present day, and I’d still suggest that not using a media agency can be more expensive than you think.

 Full disclosure: I own and operate a media agency.
 So, while my comments might seem a little self-serving, they’re intended to help you avoid investing poorly in paid media.
 You see, unless your company is large enough to hire an in-house professional staff, buying your own media is akin to trying to be your own lawyer.
 Not only does it require experience, knowledge and technical services you don’t have, it is much more work than you think, requiring time you probably don’t have.